BringerOfBlood/BringerOfBlood.github.io/index.md

 * Mathetmatician
 * Computer scientist
-* Known for the Von Neumann architecture in computer hard ware
+* Known for the Von Neumann architecture in computer hardware

+> It would appear that we have reached the limits of what it is
+> possible to achieve with computer technology, although one
+> should be careful with such statements, as they tend to sound
+> pretty silly in 5 years.